NickEdwin/enigma/README.md

 *Note - This example shifts the space between words 27 times resulting in the same character again.

 ## Encrypting and Decrypting
-This program will store each randomly generated key and offset combination so that messages can be both encrpted AND decrypted.
+This program will store each randomly generated key and offset combination so that messages can be both encrypted AND decrypted.